 Mt.
 Bachelor and Hoodoo Ski Area

-Spend the day on the slopes at the Hoodoo Ski Area?
+Spending the day on the slopes at the Hoodoo Ski Area?
 Well, get ready to relax in Sisters, a tiny town complete with juniper trees and iconic wooden storefronts reminiscent of the Wild West.
-The opulent and picturesque FivePine Lodge is home to Three Creeks Brewing Co. and a short walk away from bustling establishments like Sisters Coffee Company, Sisters Bakery and the Cottonwood Café.
-More laid-back skiers might want to consider staying at a welcoming guest ranch like Black Butte Ranch — sprawl out in their luxurious cabins, and enjoy on-site farm-to-table dining, stunning mountain vistas and s’mores by the fire pits.(Pictured: Deschutes Brewery)
+The opulent and picturesque FivePine Lodge is home to Three Creeks Brewing Co. and a short walk away from bustling establishments like Sisters Coffee Company, Sisters Bakery and The Cottonwood Café.
+More laid-back skiers might want to consider staying at a welcoming guest ranch like Black Butte Ranch — sprawl out in their luxurious cabins, and enjoy on-site farm-to-table dining, stunning mountain vistas and s’mores by the fire pit.

 No lines, affordable lift tickets and pristine, untouched champagne powder make the tiny Anthony Lakes Mountain Resort one of Oregon’s hidden gems.
-The lodge and the Starbottle Saloon serve up hearty meals and craft drinks — think homemade soup and chili alongside some of the finest beers Eastern Oregon has to offer, including pints from breweries like Pendleton’s Prodigal Son.
+The lodge and the Starbottle Saloon serve up hearty meals and craft drinks — think homemade soup and chili alongside some of the finest beers Eastern Oregon has to offer, including pints from breweries like Pendleton’s Prodigal Son Brewery and Pub.